Witiko/doctoral-thesis/main.md

   math information retrieval competitions.

-- In Section \vref{sec:systems}, I will describe the math information retrieval systems that have received the best accuracy in the competitions.
+- In Section \vref{sec:systems}, I will describe the math information retrieval systems that have achieved the best accuracy in the competitions.

 ## Competitions
 \label{sec:competitions}